-A very simply and elegant way to limit user registrations to your own organization can be accomplished via email based access restrictions.
+A very simple and elegant way to limit user registrations to your own organization can be accomplished via email-based access restrictions.
 Basically, you can configure your IdeaScale community to only allow registration if the user signs up with the email address domain for your organization (ex, xyzcompany.com).

 Off Topic Moderation

 Completely off-topic ideas in your community can cause a myriad of problems.
 Not only does it set a poor precedent, but it can severely lower the overall quality of ideas from other members of your community.
 The IdeaScale off-topic tool gives your moderators the option to move certain ideas to a different area of the site, out of the main list of ideas.
 Community members can still vote/comment on the idea and link to the idea, but it won't be in the overall list of top-voted ideas.

 More information on off-topic moderation can be found here: https://support.ideascale.com/moderation/moderation-off-topic-posts

 Another simple method for preventing inappropriate comments/ideas is to configure your community for completely manual moderation of new posts.
 In this mode, new ideas or comments that are posted in the site will be placed into a queue for approval by your team of moderators.